andrablaj/engineering-management-handbook/README.md

 - [Things I've learned transitioning from engineer to engineering manager](https://blog.pragmaticengineer.com/things-ive-learned-transitioning-from-engineer-to-engineering-manager/)
 - [Eng Mgmt series](https://mvndrz.medium.com/eng-mgmt-ep1-should-i-become-an-engineering-manager-beba99db4662), Matthew Vanderzee
 - [Good engineering manager vs Bad engineering manager](https://medium.com/@rabashani/good-engineering-manager-vs-bad-engineering-manager-becbfd27d3d7)
+- [Why should you (or anyone) become an engineering manager?](https://charity.wtf/2023/12/15/why-should-you-or-anyone-become-an-engineering-manager/). (...) technical skills do decay and become obsolete, particularly language fluency, but people skills do not.
+Once you have built these muscles, you will carry them with you for life.
+They will enhance your ability to connect with people and build trust, to listen perceptively and communicate clearly.
+Whatever you decide to do with your life, they will increase your optionality and make you more effective.

 ## 🗄️ Management
 - [How New Managers Fail Individual Contributors](https://www.elidedbranches.com/2021/10/how-new-managers-fail-individual.html)